-1. On public transit (examples: airports, airplanes, ships, ferries, trains, subways,

-- buses, taxis, and ride-shares.
+- 1. On public transit (examples: airports, airplanes, ships, ferries, trains, subways, buses, taxis, and ride-shares.

 - 2. Indoors in K-12 schools.

 - 3. Childcare and other youth settings.

 - 4. Healthcare settings.

 - 5. Long term care facilities.

-- 6. State and local correctional facilities and detention centers.
+- State and local correctional facilities and detention centers.

 - 7. Homeless shelters.

 - 8. Emergency shelters.

 - 9. Cooling centers.

-Unvaccinated employees are required to wear face masks indoors.
+Unvaccinated employees are required to wear face maskswhen working.
 Exceptions include:

-- 1. When an employee is alone in a room, when eating or drinking with the door closed. - 2.
+- 1. When an employee is alone in a room with the door closed, alone in a vehicle, or when eating or drinking. - 2.
 When using a respirator or respiratory protection. - 3.
 When an employee cannot use a face covering due to a medical or mental condition. - 4.
 If hearing impaired or communicating with a hearing-impaired person. - 5.
 When specific work tasks cannot be performed with a face covering. - 6.
 Other measures to protect against COVID-19 infection must be implemented when face coverings cannot be used.